 Printable Educational Board Games for PreK-Grade 1 for ELA | “ABC and friends”

-Playing kindergarten and preschool board games with children is an excellent way for them to learn foundational English Language Arts concepts like letter recognition and sounds.
-Send these games to the parents of your young students and copy the suggested use ideas below in the email you send with the games.
-Or print them out for your parents to use.
+Playing educational board games with young children is an excellent way for them to learn foundational English Language Arts concepts like letter recognition and sounds.

 ABC and Friends